Board of Directors

 … Read more ↓

 The tradition of the Circle of Friends began in 1989 when a group of friends came together to host a celebration of life.
 Though the first REAL BAD dance event was small, those who attended knew the event was special and that it would continue for years to come.

-In the early 90s, many event organizers in the LGBT community focused primary on raising money for AIDS- and HIV-related organizations.
+In the early 90s, many event organizers in the LGBTQ community focused primary on raising money for AIDS- and HIV-related organizations.
 The organizers of REAL BAD, however, wanted to emulate an East Coast organization with a broader focus—Grass Roots Gay Rights Fund (GRGRF).
-The goal of that organization was to support groups defending LGBT rights and working for policy change.
+The goal of that organization was to support groups defending LGBTQ rights and working for policy change.
 Inspired by GRGRF, Grass Roots Gay Rights West (GRGR/West) was founded in 1991 to pursue similar goals in the Bay Area through the REAL BAD party.

-Initially, the organizers chose a different beneficiary each year, and they selected organizations dedicated to the advancement of LGBT civil rights.
+Initially, the organizers chose a different beneficiary each year, and they selected organizations dedicated to the advancement of LGBTQ civil rights.
 The beneficiaries received grants from the event proceeds, and many nationally recognized non-profits were recipients.
 Over time, the success of REAL BAD allowed for a second organization to receive funding from the event proceeds each year.